top of page

 BD 2019

-The 17th Annual Celebration took place “under a clear blue sky for the first time in years”.
-It was held on Saturday, September 29, 2007.
-The festivities began Friday night at the Cedar Ridge Community Church, with hayrides and an outdoor showing of “Charlotte’s web,” but kicked into full gear Saturday morning with a parade down Old Columbia Pike led by grand marshals.
-The Grand Marshals were Montgomery County executive Isiah Leggett, County Council President Marilyn J. Praisner and Board of Education President Nancy Navarro.
-Between 2008 and 2019 the annual Burtonsville day celebrations were held every year uninterrupted.
-Since 2017 the Burtonsville Day Celebration Organizing Committee was managed and conducted under the leadership of Mark Pharaoh, Peter Myo Khin, Claire Iseli, Jewru Bandeh and other longtime volunteers and supporters.
-Also that same year, the motto for the celebration was adopted as “Multicultural: Better Together” reflecting the fast- changing demography of our community.
-But the theme of the annual event changes annually.
+The 17th Annual Celebration took place on Saturday, September 29, 2007 under a clear blue sky for the first time in years.
+The festivities began Friday night at the Cedar Ridge Community Church, with hayrides and an outdoor showing of “Charlotte’s Web,” but kicked into full gear Saturday morning with a parade down Old Columbia Pike led by grand marshals County Executive Isiah Leggett, County Council President Marilyn J. Praisner and Board of Education President Nancy Navarro.

-The 2020 Burtonsville Day Celebration was suspended due the global pandemic- COVID 19- that also affected our community.
-Some of our area residents including notable individuals (such as Jerry Samet) who were well respected and contributed a lot to the well-being of our community lost their lives because of that pandemic.
-As the spread of the pandemic subsided, the celebration took place on Saturday, September 25, 2021.
-The event Theme was “Remembrance- Hope- Normal!”
-Remembrance: to remember those who lost their lives to COVID; Hope: to hope for a better future and Normal: signifying the return of life to normalcy.
-The next event took place on Saturday September 24, 2022 with almost “record breaking” participation of businesses, sponsors and community members.
-The theme for the event reads “Discovering East County”.
-Montgomery County Executive Mark Elrich who joined the Celebration explained “there is a lot to discover here in East County; Montgomery College will be opening its Campus and Burtonsville Crossing shopping center will also open soon.”
+The next celebration took place on Saturday September 24, 2022 with almost record-breaking participation of businesses, sponsors and community members.
+The theme for the event was “Discovering East County.”
+Montgomery County Executive Mark Elrich who joined the Celebration explained “there is a lot to discover here in East County: Montgomery College will be opening its campus and Burtonsville Crossing shopping center will also open soon.”

 It has to be noted that it was during these times that Burtonsville Day took advantage of the Internet and social media to make its presence known through Facebook and its own website, BurtonsvilleDay.org.
-It also presented vendors and exhibitors with a new payment option giving them the ability to pay online using their credit cards This year the Burtonsville Day Celebration Organizing Committee has begun its preparations to celebrate the 32nd Event which will take place on Saturday September 21, 2024.
+It also presented vendors and exhibitors with a new payment option giving them the ability to pay online using their credit cards.
+This year, the Burtonsville Day Celebration Organizing Committee has begun its preparations to celebrate the 32nd Event which will take place on Saturday September 21, 2024.
 The sequences of events were impacted by the previous two cancellations of events and the 2024 celebration will be the 32nd Burtonsville Day Celebration instead of 34th.
 Our entire community, supporters, sponsors and all stakeholders are looking forward to this much anticipated celebration with hope and excitement.

 Where we go from here?

-For over three decades the Burtonsville Day Celebrations have continued the tradition of bringing together the ever growing multicultural and diverse residents living in Burtonsville and adjacent areas.
-This annual community festival has become a vehicle for celebrating our heritage and our diversity while emphasizing our unity as neighbors and friends in the growing and vibrant multicultural environment not only in Burtonsville but also the entire East County region, encompassing Hillandale, White Oak, Briggs Chaney, Colesville, Cloverly, Spencerville, and of course Burtonsville.
-The Organizing Committee invites everyone to join this important community event as members of the organizing Committee, as volunteers, donors and supporters in order to keep and grow this great tradition in our area.
+The Organizing Committee invites everyone to join this important community event as volunteers, donors and supporters in order to keep and grow this great tradition in our area.
 The Committee expresses its gratitude to the founders for their vision in creating this great tradition.
-It also expresses its appreciations to all community members, to County Executive and County Council members, the East County Regional Director, our law enforcement agents, partnering Montgomery County government departments and agencies, and the many volunteers who have continued their selfless services to the Burtonsville Day Celebrations.
-By bringing the community together, we strive to make Burtonsville the best place to work, live and raise family!
+It also expresses its appreciation to all community members, to the County Executive and County Council members, the East County Regional Director, our law enforcement agents, partnering Montgomery County government departments and agencies, and the many volunteers who have continued their selfless services to the Burtonsville Day Celebrations.
+By bringing the community together, we strive to make Burtonsville the best place to work, live and raise a family!

 September 15, 2024